runtimeverification/k/USER_MANUAL.md

 ### K Process Overview

 We now examine how the K tools are generally used.
-At a high-level, each K tool can be understood as a blackbox with the following inputs and outputs:
+The main input to all of the K tools is a K specification.
+For effieciency reasons, this specification is first compiled into an intermediate representation called Kore.
+Once we have obtained this intermediate representation, we can use it to do:

+1.  parsing/pretty-printing, i.e., converting a K term, whose syntax is defined by a K specification, into a alternate representation
+2.  concrete and abstract execution of a K specification
+3.  theorem proving, i.e., verifying whether a set of claims about a K specification hold

+We represent the overall process using the graphic below:

 ```
  K Compilation Process